-LoFP LoFP / administrators may enable or disable this feature that may cause some false positive, however is not common. filter as needed.
+LoFP LoFP / administrators may enable or disable this feature that may cause some false positive.

 Sample rules